molofgarb/nyc-subway-tracker/to-do.md

 # To-do:

+- add include flags thing to make to make includes nicer
 - add line tables and line-based subway table
 - add custom struct to track end boroughs for a line (stop headsign in xml), to specify direction